Mastering SEO Discovery Calls

 4. Presenting the Solution (5 mins)

 Here's an example of how to present solutions to prospects during a discovery call.
 “Here's how we are going to get you qualified traffic that increases your leads.
 We'll start by targeting more specific (longer) phrases that will help us with early wins.
 We'll focus our efforts on the most important pages on your website for generating leads and closing sales.
-As our campaign matures we can compete for more competitive keywords.
+As our campaign matures, we can compete for more competitive keywords.
 We'll move from these specific phrases to broader, higher volume phrases.”

 5. Outline the Next Steps (5 mins)